Tk-Glitch/PKGBUILDS/README.md

 **If you like my work, consider visiting my patreon page : https://www.patreon.com/tkglitch**

 ## Thanks to Hans-Kristian, Anisan, Jonny Teronni, Zs.
 Cs.
-Sz., JudgeVanadium, Lutris, Oli, Fábio, Bill, Kristoffer, Typhoon, Ole Erik, Stephan and all my anonymous Patrons and supporters!
-Much frog love to you guys <3
+Sz., JudgeVanadium, Lutris, Oli, Fábio, Bill, Kristoffer, Typhoon, Ole Erik, Stephan, contributors, and all anonymous Patrons, supporters and curious minds!
+You're giving driving energy and purpose to my work.
+Much frog love to all of you guys <3

 **You can also donate to me via https://www.paypal.me/TkGlitch**